9 Effective Ways to Motivate Your Students to Do Homework

 Don’t want to spend time creating and grading your own homework or tests?
 I have homework handouts, worksheets, and quizzes for every concept for Spanish One, Two, and Three with tons of autocorrecting Google Forms activities, too.
 Don’t reinvent the wheel!
 Here are the links:

-How do you get your students to do homework?
+How do you motivate your students to do homework?
 Should world language teachers assign homework?
 Does it help students become proficient?
 I believe we should assign it and it does benefit the students when they are held accountable for the quality of their work, when they understand why they should do it, and when they are set up to succeed.

 I hope some of these ideas will work for your students and will help you solve the homework dilemma.